Saahil18/Adversarial-training-for-Monocular-Depth-Estimation/README.md

 ### Purpose

 The `generating_images` folder contains scripts designed to create or preprocess images that will be used in depth estimation tasks.
-This includes generating synthetic images, preprocessing real-world images, and creating specific datasets required for models like DenseDepth and MonoDepth2.
+This includes generating synthetic images using 3D2Fool code.

 ### Key Files